 The traditional way of sharing a collection of audio files across a local home network is by sharing the directory that contains them, so that everybody can access these files.
 This works well, but I guess it’s time to move on to the next level of music sharing through the Digital Audio Access Protocol (DAAP).

-A very interesting article, published on Linux.com, was the motive in order to start reading about DAAP.
+A very interesting article (note: page is down), published on Linux.com, was the motive in order to start reading about DAAP.
 In brief, this protocol was originally developed by Apple and is implemented in the company’s popular audio player, iTunes.
 What makes DAAP so important is the fact that it uses ZeroConf, also developed by Apple and originally called Rendezvous, to announce and discover the music shares across the LAN.
 All this is done automatically, usually requiring zero configuration by the user.

 Τhe requirements for using DAAP in order to share your music are: